castorini/pyserini/docs/experiments-ltr-msmarco-document-reranking.md

 # Pyserini: LTR Filtering for MS MARCO Document

 This page describes how to reproduce the ltr experiments in the following paper

-> Yue Zhang and Chengcheng Hu and Yuqi Liu and Hui Fang and Jimmy Lin.
-[Learning to Rank in the Age of Muppets: Effectiveness–Efficiency Tradeoffs in Multi-Stage Ranking](https://aclanthology.org/2021.sustainlp-1.8) _2021.sustainlp-1.8_.
+> Yue Zhang, Chengcheng Hu, Yuqi Liu, Hui Fang, and Jimmy Lin.
+[Learning to Rank in the Age of Muppets: Effectiveness–Efficiency Tradeoffs in Multi-Stage Ranking](https://aclanthology.org/2021.sustainlp-1.8) _Proceedings of the Second Workshop on Simple and Efficient Natural Language Processing_, pages 64–73, 2021.

 This guide contains instructions for running learning-to-rank baseline on the [MS MARCO *document* reranking task](https://microsoft.github.io/msmarco/).
 Learning-to-rank serves as a second stage reranker after BM25 retrieval, here we provide end-to-end retrieval setup.